 To research these areas, I have been doing work with Prof. Walter Lasecki at the UMich CROMA Lab that focuses on HCI applications related to crowd-powered techniques and how they can complement ML systems.
 My current project, CrowdMask, focuses on learning how crowd workers can augment a traditional CV object detector to pick out private content to be masked in images without being exposed to that content themselves.
+This past Fall 2019 semester I also conducted an independent research project with Austin Yarger at UMich called Project Rodin.
+The work focused on building a generative ML model to synthesize 3D models for video games.

 In my free time I enjoy playing RPG and sandbox video games, and also feeding my artistic side by practicing 3D modeling, sketching, and photography.